 Vessels and related assets, as well as external debt financing, are held in subsidiary companies within BW LPG.
 The investment holding company’s balance sheet includes primarily receivables from subsidiaries as well as shareholders’ equity, trade payables and accrued expenses.
-Total assets are US$989 million, shareholders’ equity is US$989 million, and total liabilities are US$0.2 million.
-Income of US$8 million is solely from dividends from our subsidiary and expenses of US$5 million, which consists of overhead and other costs related to the operations of the investment holding company as a listed entity.
+Total assets are US$1,052 million, shareholders’ equity is US$1,051 million, and total liabilities are US$0.4 million.
+Income is solely from dividends from our subsidiary of US$125 million.
+Expenses of US$3 million consists of overhead and other costs related to the operations of the investment holding company as a listed entity.

-Safety is top priority at BW LPG and the Board is conscious that safety performance is a continuous process.
-BW LPG has active programmes in place with a focus on ‘Zero Harm’ for all employees, vessels and cargo.
-In 2018, our LTIF (Lost Time Injury Frequency per million working hours) rate was 0.65 and our TRCF (Total Recordable Case Frequency) in 2018 stands at a rate of 1.43 compared to our baseline target of 1.50.
+Safety is our priority at BW LPG and the Board is conscious that safety performance is a continuous process.
+BW LPG has active programmes in place with a focus on 'Zero Harm' for all employees, vessels and cargo.
+In 2019, our LTIF (Lost Time Injury Frequency per million working hours) rate was 0.25 and our TRCF (Total Recordable Case Frequency) in 2019 stands at a rate of 0.89 compared to our baseline target of 1.5.

 The Board of Directors has adopted a corporate governance policy reflective of BW LPG’s commitment to good governance and taking into account standards of Corporate Governance in the Norwegian Code of Practice for Corporate Governance (the Code).
-Deviations from the Code are addressed in the corporate governance section of this Annual Report.
-The Board held five meetings in 2018.
+Deviations from the Code are addressed in the Corporate Governance section of this Annual Report.
+The Board held four meetings in 2019.

 BW LPG is exposed to various market, operational, and financial risks.
 The most significant risks are set out in the IPO (Initial Public Offering) prospectus issued in November 2013.
 That document and other information on risks are available on the Company's website at www.bwlpg.com.